 Click ‘Create Item’, and you’ll be invited to connect with your wallet to pay the listing fee.
 If you don’t have sufficient funds in your wallet, don’t worry: you won’t have to start again.
 Just click on the wallet icon in the top-right corner of the screen, and you’ll be given the option to add funds directly within Rarible.

-Before you do so, be warned.
-The listing fee may seem low: in our case it was just $5.91.
-But this is only the beginning of the fees you’ll be charged.
-Before you can go any further, you have to agree to a further fee to actually generate your NFT, which in our case would have been the equivalent of $42.99 in ETH.
-If someone actually buys your NFT, there’ll also be a commission fee on the sale, and a transaction fee for transferring the money from the buyer’s wallet to your own.
-From our point of view, none of this seemed very clear on Rarible’s website at the time we tried it.
+Before doing so, just a final word of warning.
+The listing fee may seem low: in our case it worked out at just $5.91 in US dollars.
+But this is only the start.
+Before you can go further, you'll have to agree to a further fee to actually generate your NFT, which in our case would have been the equivalent of $42.99 in ETH.
+If someone actually buys your NFT, you'll have to pay a commission fee on the NFT sale, plus a transaction fee for transfer of the money from the buyer’s wallet to your own.
+In our opinion, none of this was hugely clear on Rarible’s website at the time we tried it.

-We’d love to be able to explain, clearly and simply, how to calculate the cost of creating and selling an NFT, but the confusing nature of blockchain technology, the wild fluctuations in cryptocurrency values and the lack of transparency on the platforms themselves make that an impossible task.
-So really, you have to have to wait and see how much you get charged overall if you make a sale, and to hope that you still come out with a profit.
+We’d love to be able to explain, clearly and simply, how to calculate the potential cost of creating and selling an NFT, but the confusing nature of blockchain technology, the wild fluctuations in cryptocurrency values and the lack of transparency on the platforms themselves make that an impossible task.
+Really, you're left having to take the risk and wait and see how much you get charged overall if you make a sale, and to hope that you still come out with a profit.

-If you do fancy taking a punt and throwing a bit of money at NFTs, though, we wish you the best of luck.
-We’d love to hear about how you got on via Twitter at @creativebloq or Instagram at @creativebloqofficial.
+If you do fancy taking a punt and throwing some money into making NFT art, though, we wish you the best of luck.
+We’d love to hear about how you get on via Twitter at @creativebloq or Instagram at @creativebloqofficial.